 When planning your own at-home Oktoberfest, your main objective is to stick to the six Munich breweries: Augustiner, Hacker-Pschorr, Hofbräu, Löwenbräu, Paulaner, and Spaten.

-You won’t be able to find their true ‘festbier’ since they only produce those for the Oktoberfest beer tents, but you’re not out of luck.
+You won’t be able to find their true ‘festbier’ in stores since they only produce these for the Oktoberfest beer tents, but you’re not completely out of luck.

-For your backyard bierfest, you shouldn’t have a hard time finding:
+For your backyard bierfest, even in the US, you shouldn’t have a hard time finding:

 - Hofbräu Oktoberfestbier